aspose-barcode/Aspose.BarCode-Documentation/barcode-cards/qr-code-family/_index.md

 - high data encoding density
 - customizable error correction mechanism that allows recovering up to 30% of encoded information at the maximal level H

-However, QR Code barcodes are sensitive to substantial damages of the target pattern as it can prevent from correct barcode scanning and recognition.
+However, QR Codes are sensitive to substantial damages of the target pattern as it can prevent from correct scanning and recognition.

 ## **Aspose Samples for QR Code Generation and Recognition**